About the Alzheimer’s, Dementia and Related Disorders Office

 Alzheimer's Association of Greater Pennsylvania

-An individual representing a statewide association dedicated to Alzheimer's care, support and research
+Association dedicated to Alzheimer's care, support and research representative

 Upcoming Meetings